byrneta/collegehockey-led-nhl-scoreboard/README.md

 Display live NCAA game scores, start times, etc. on a LED matrix driven by a Raspberry Pi.
 Makes use of the unofficial NCAA API for all game information.

 ## Installation Instructions
-These instructitons assume some basic knowledge of Unix and how to edit files via the command line.
+These instructions assume some basic knowledge of Unix and how to edit files via the command line.
-1. Flash an SD card with [Rasberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) on your personal computer.
+1. Flash an SD card with [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) on your personal computer.

 2. Unplug and replug the SD card.

 3. Add an empty file named "ssh" to the boot directory on the SD card.
-Navagate to the SD card and enter the following command.
+Navigate to the SD card and enter the following command.
     ```bash
     touch ssh
     ```